 Do you provide the landscaping to complement an outdoor pool installation?

-We do not offer a landscaping service but we have excellent working relationship with landscape gardeners such as Katja Griffiths who provides creative practical solutions.
+We do not offer a landscaping service but we have excellent working relationships with landscape gardeners such as Katja Griffiths who provide creative practical solutions.

 How long can I expect my pool to last?